MostafaSaeid1410/mars_rover/README.md

 Usage
 To use the Mars Rover API, follow these steps:

-1-Initialize the rover with its starting coordinates and direction.
+- Initialize the rover with its starting coordinates and direction.
-2-Provide a command string for the rover to execute.
+- Provide a command string for the rover to execute.
-3-Handle obstacle detection and safe navigation as required.
+- Handle obstacle detection and safe navigation as required.